rogyw/frontend-nanodegree-arcade-game/README.md

 The game has been confirmed to operate successfully on the following:
  - Keyboard/Mouse: Windows 10 and browsers Chrome, Internet Explorer 11, Firefox, or Edge.
- - Touch: Motorola Moto G LTE (Android Lollipop) with Chrome or Firefox.
+ - Touch: Android Lollipop with Chrome or Firefox; iPhone.

 ### Object of the Game:
 Move the boy/girl upwards to jump into the big puddle - avoiding the bugs travelling along the pavement.